 Getting Foreign Currency

 Exchange rates sound complicated to the uninitiated, but they’re pretty simple,

 to find out what the exchange rates are, and keeping an eye on them can help you to get the best exchange deal at just the right

 However, it’s worth noting that some exchange agencies also charge fees.
 Currency

 exchangers you find at the airport or in street booths will generally charge over and above what you should be

 paying.
 Be sure to find a reputable and well-regarded exchanger to get your holiday spends!

 What Currency Should You Be Getting?

 In general, the currency you’ll find most useful will be the official currency of

 the country you’re visiting.
 This sounds pretty obvious, doesn’t it?
 In some cases, however, it’s not quite so

 clear cut.
 If you’re heading to a location where the currency is unstable, or generally worth very little, you may

 find it a better idea to travel with US Dollars in addition to the local currency.
 US Dollars are often more

 currencies (such as the Pound and the Euro) may also be acceptable.
 It’s also worth noting that it’s generally

 easier to exchange US Dollars, Pounds, and Euros for other currencies in an emergency than it is something a little

 more obscure in global market terms.

 How Should You Keep Your Cash?

 Quite how close you need to keep your cash depends greatly on where you’re going.

 Some places have a major pickpocketing problem, while others are as honest as the day is long.
 Doing some research

 before you head out anywhere is the best way to ascertain how to carry your cash.
 If you’re worried about security,

 there are plenty of anti-pickpocket purses, money belts, and so on available.
 It’s also always a good idea to stash

 some emergency funds somewhere - perhaps in a safe at your hotel room, or in a secret pocket in your jacket - just

 |Your wallet contains your cash,

 and have some alternatives in place, should you get pickpocketed while

 (Image by: Pixabay)

 What About Cards?

 Cards are a complicated issue, and their viability abroad depends greatly on your

 card issuer.
 Some banks and card companies offer favourable deals on using your

 card abroad - reducing commission charges and even texting you with info

 on exchange rates etc while you’re on your holiday.
 Others are less helpful, and you may find yourself paying

 hefty charges whenever you use your

+card abroad.
 You can get pre-paid cards which you can ‘top up’ as you

 go along.
 These allow you to use your card on holiday without worrying about incurring any extra fees than those